Paula Reto

 Paula Reto (born 3 May 1990) is a South African professional golfer who plays on the LPGA Tour.

-Amateur career
+Early life and amateur career

-Reto played field hockey and ran track in her youth and did not start playing golf until 2005.
+In 1990, Reto was born.
+She played field hockey and ran track in her youth and did not start playing golf until the age of 15, in 2005.

 She played with the Purdue Boilermakers women's golf team between 2009 and 2012, and was a member of the 2010 NCAA National Championship team.
 She was a three-time First-Team All-Big Ten Conference selection (2011-2013), and a First-Team All-American in 2013.
 She earned an individual third-place finish at the 2013 NCAA Championships and was named the 2013 Mary Fossum Award winner for low stroke average in the Big Ten Conference.

 Reto won the Dixie Amateur back to back in 2011 and 2012.
-In 2012 she reached the quarterfinals of the U.S. Women's Amateur Championship, eliminated by eventual champion and the world's top-ranked amateur, Lydia Ko.
+In 2012, she reached the quarterfinals of the U.S. Women's Amateur Championship, eliminated by eventual champion and the world's top-ranked amateur, Lydia Ko.